gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    forgery.
 DTLS/SCTP uses DTLS for mutual authentication, key exchange with forward secrecy for SCTP-AUTH, and confidentiality of user messages.
-DTLS/SCTP use SCTP and SCTP-AUTH for integrity protection and replay protection of user messages.
+DTLS/SCTP use SCTP and SCTP-AUTH for integrity protection and replay protection of all SCTP Chunks that can be authenticated, including user messages.

    Applications using DTLS over SCTP can use almost all transport features provided by SCTP and its extensions.
 DTLS/SCTP supports: